richelbilderbeek/ArduinoTrialShields/LedTrialShieldYellowBelt/LedTrialShieldYellowBeltEn.md

-# LED Trial Shield, Gele Band
+# LED Trial Shield, Yellow Belt

-## Doel
+## Goal

-De LEDjes om de seconde omstebeurt laten branden.
+Let the LEDs blink alternately, each LED being on for a second.

-Als dit gelukt is, gaat de piezo piepen.
+If this succeeds, the piezo will beep.

-## Pinnnummers
+## Pins

- * Het linker rode LEDje zit op pin 13
+ * The left rode LEDje is at pin 13
- * Het rechter rode LEDje zit op pin 12
+ * The right red LEDje is at pin 12

-De piezo kun je niet aansturen.
+You cannot control the piezo.

 ## Extra informatie voor de begeleiders